Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Where to Use SNAP Benefits in Michigan:

-Monthly Food Packages for Seniors: CSFP provides monthly food packages specifically designed for seniors 60+, supplementing other food assistance programs.
+Monthly Food Packages for Seniors: CSFP provides a monthly food package for adults age 60+ to supplement (not replace) a household’s food budget.

-• Designed to supplement, not replace, a senior’s diet
+• Designed to supplement a senior’s diet with shelf-stable nutritious food

 Eligibility: